Group Testing: An Information Theory Perspective: COMP: Combinatorial orthogonal matching pursuit

 The COMP algorithm was the first practical group testing algorithm shown to provably achieve a nonzero rate for all $\alpha < 1$.
 The proof was given by Chan \etal~\cite{chan-etal-1,chan-etal-3}.

 COMP is based on the simple observation that any item in a negative test is definitely nondefective.
 COMP makes the assumption that the other items are defective.

 The basic idea behind the COMP algorithm has appeared many times under many names -- the papers \cite{kautz,malyutov,chan-etal-1,chan-etal-3,chen10, luo} are just a few examples.
 The first appearance of the COMP idea that we are aware of is by Kautz and Singleton \cite{kautz}.
-We use the name `COMP' (for Combinatorial Orthogonal Matching Pursuit) following Chan \etal\ \cite{chan-etal-1}.
+We use the name `COMP' (for Combinatorial Orthogonal Matching Pursuit) following Chan \etal\ \cite{chan-etal-1}, who named it based on connections to a related compressed sensing algorithm.

 \begin{example} Recall our worked example from Figure \ref{fig:sssexample}, previously discussed in Example \ref{ex:sss}.
-Consider all the negative tests.
+We consider each the negative tests.
 Test 1 is negative, so items 1, 3, and 6 are definitely nondefective (DND).
 Test 3 is negative, so items 1 and 5 are definitely nondefective.
 Putting this together, we deduce that the remaining items 2, 4, 7 are the possible defective (PD) items, so we choose to mark them as defective.
 In other words, $\hat\K_\COMP = \{2, 4, 7 \}$. \end{example}

 The following lemma shows that COMP can be interpreted as finding the largest satisfying set, in stark contrast with SSS.
+Here and subsequently, we write $\K^\comp = \{1,\dotsc,n\} \setminus \K$ for the items not in $\K$.

 \begin{lemma} The estimate $\hat\K_\COMP$ generated by the COMP algorithm is a satisfying set (in the sense of Definition \ref{def:sat}) and contains no false negatives.
 Every satisfying set is a subset of $\hat\K_\COMP$, so $\hat\K_\COMP$ is the unique largest satisfying set. \end{lemma} \begin{proof} Observe that since every DND item appears in a negative test, and so must indeed be nondefective, the COMP algorithm outputs no false defectives, and the true defective set satisfies $\K \subseteq \hat\K_\COMP$.
 Furthermore, since every positive test contains an element of $\K$, and hence of $\hat\K_\COMP$, we deduce that $\hat\K_\COMP$ is a satisfying set.